+In the first instance, always contact your Parish Priest for more information.
 In the fast-changing circumstances, every effort will be made to give timely and accurate updates.
-Some initiatives taken during lock-down still remain:
+Some initiatives taken during the first lock-down still remain:

-- Leeds Cathedral, the Mother Church of the Diocese of Leeds, live-streams daily Mass at 10:30am.
+- Leeds Cathedral, the Mother Church of the Diocese of Leeds, live-streams daily Mass, usually at 12.30pm (12noon on SATURDAYS) and preceded by the Angelus and Rosary which will be prayed at 11.50am (11.20am on SATURDAYS).
 The Cathedral’s live-stream can be viewed at: www.leedscathedrallive.org.uk Holy Mass is live-streamed on Sundays at 11:00am.
-The Angelus and Rosary are prayed at 12:00 noon, Monday to Thursday and Saturday.

 - Weekday and Sunday Masses are still being celebrated online by priests in several of our parishes.
 The following list will be updated upon receipt of information about where to find Holy Mass Online in the Diocese of Leeds

 - Practical help such as a pick up and drop off of groceries and pharmacy service, dog walking, plus other telephone and support services (especially for those experiencing financial hardship) is available via the diocesan charity Catholic Care which has initiated its Catholic Care Community Response Service